allinbits/cosmos-cash/docs/Explanation/ADR/adr-006-license-credential.md

 ### Neutral

-There are a number of macro-level concerns, but these do not affect the adoption of this model for Role Based Access Control (RBAC).
+There are a number of macro-level concerns, but these do not affect the adoption of this model for role-based access control (RBAC).
 These macro concerns include:

 - Self-Sovereign Identity technologies are still relatively new.
 - eiDAS legislation is still in development.